foxbunny/duckweed/README.md

 from the input view.
 The event object, `e`, comes from the `input` event.
 This is automatically captured by `act()` and passed onto our actions.

-We begin by creating a function that behaves like a patcher, but uses the actual patcher to patch only a subset of the model that belongs to the input.
-When this scoped patcher is passed to an input action, it won't know the difference and it will happily patch the model it should be managing.
-We use the `inputId` argument to determine the actual model.
+We begin by creating a `scoped` patcher, which is a patcher that operates on a particular subtree of the model.
+The subtree is specified as an array of keys and/or array indices.
+In our example, we are going down into the `inputs` key, which is an array, and then looking up a particular index at `inputId`.
+The `scoped` patcher will only patch this particular array element in the model.
+The callback function we pass to `patch.as()` will be triggered every time an input action invokes the patcher, and will receive the model at the caller's scope, which the caller can further modify.

-Finally, we pass the scoped patcher and the event object to the correct action in the input actions (determined by `inputAction` argument).
+We pass the scoped patcher and the event object to the correct action in the input actions (determined by `inputAction` argument).

 As a side note, it would be more correct to capture *all* arguments following